wrcorcoran/2324_TeamSingh_ERSP/Winter2023/ResearchLog.md

 - January 13th:
   - located ```grammar_tools```, which the Grammar specifications by openCypher.
   - Tried to run both ArangoDB and OpenCypher's GitHubs and ran into errors for both.
 See ```Struggles``` for more information.
-  - Working on following the ArangoDB specifications for contributing ()
+  - Working on following the ArangoDB specifications for [contributing](https://github.com/arangodb/arangodb/blob/devel/CONTRIBUTING.md#building).

 #### Specific Questions:
 - What is Gherkin?
 Encountered it while looking into the OpenCypher codebase.